svenssonjoel/lispBM/doc/manual/ch3_concurrency.md

 ```

 we can see that send was successful, `t`,  and that the recv form in `f`
-correctly choose the "that's an ape!" path.
+correctly chose the "that's an ape!" path.

 Trying again with another message: